 Your junior permit, license, or privileges will be suspended for 60 days if you are convicted of one serious traffic violation or two other violations that were committed while you held a junior permit or license.

 Your junior permit, license, or privileges will be revoked for 60 days if you are convicted of one serious traffic violation or two other violations within the first six months after your permit, license or privileges are restored after a suspension or revocation.

 A "serious traffic violation" is normally a violation that carries three or more driver violation points.

 What are the penalties for conviction of cell phone use or texting as a junior driver?

-If you have a Class DJ or MJ driver license or learner permit, the first conviction of a cell phone use or texting violation will result in a suspension of your driver license or permit for 60 days.
+If you have a Class DJ or MJ driver license or learner permit and you are convicted of a cell phone or texting violation, your license or permit will be suspended for 120 days.

-- a revocation of at least 6 months of a probationary license, or
+- a revocation of at least one year of your probationary license, or

-- a revocation of at least 60 days for a Class DJ or MJ driver license or learner permit
+- a revocation of at least one year for a Class DJ or MJ driver license or learner permit

 - 1. "guardian" means a person who has, on a regular and extended basis, assumed the character of your parent and is discharging parental duties as the result of the death, disability, or absence of your natural parent.